integritystl/php-berth/README.md

 # Berth

-## Why

 It gan be frustrating to collaborate on a project when the developers use a variety of architectures on thier local machine.
-Gitpod is a cloud solution that runs the environment in the cloud.
+Using a common Docker based development environment can help.
+Additionally, Gitpod is a cloud solution that runs the environment in the cloud.
 You can use the browser based code editor or connect to the repo with a local editor.
 No need for complicated dependency installation on your machine.

 ## Ideas

-* Patch file for adding autoloader into wp-config.php
 * instructions on how to create a build to go to a hosting platform like wp-engine
+* "composer merge"

 ## Init

+MVP Start-up steps:

 0.
 ```
-docker-compose run composer update
+bin/berth
 ```

 1.